 - Middleware support

-Top security: Django offers several security features, which serves in avoiding cross-scripting, SQL injections, and other types of security risks to your site’s integrity.
+- Top security: Django offers several security features, which serve in avoiding cross-scripting, SQL injections, and other types of security risks to your site’s integrity.
 It even securely stows user passwords by default so that they do not have to bother about it anymore while visiting the website or app.

-Very demanding: Unfortunately, the sheer size of Django is also the reason that programmers encounter problems as they require knowing the plan for each feature well ahead before initiating the build.
-Failing to accomplish so could only result in the loss of resources and time put in on restructuring.
+- Very demanding: Unfortunately, the sheer size of Django is also the reason that programmers encounter problems as they require knowing the plan for each feature well ahead before initiating the build.
+Failing to accomplish so could only result in the loss of resources and time put into restructuring.

 Famous companies that make use of the Django framework